 There is no application or cost to join in the fun.
 Just show up, introduce yourself, bring your project or check out someone else’s.
-If you’re interested in donating (or becoming a dues-paying member), check out the Dues/Membership page.
+If you’re interested in donating (or becoming a dues-paying member), check out the Donations and Dues page.

 There are plenty of parking spaces in the front, on the side, and around the building.
 We only ask that you attempt to not block another business during normal business hours.